Hi. I’m Nurse Michele. I’ll be your instructor today.

 For many years I was the Director of Nursing Education and Informatics at Long Island College Hospital in Brooklyn, NY.
 I was in the LICH Nursing Education Department for 25 years.
 I developed the desire to teach nurses 30 years ago when I was an ICU nurse at Staten Island University Hospital.
 It was at SIUH that I realized that I could learn how to be a better nurse by teaching the other nurses.
 I haven’t stopped teaching since then.

 I am now the Director of Nursing Resources and Research at Mercy Medical Center in Rockville Centre, NY.

-I am also the Director of Medical Education at Dickson Keanaghan, LLC, a company that my husband Joe and I founded, where we train the medical staff at over 600 hospitals, medical offices, and surgi-centers on Long Island, in New York City, and in Westchester County.
+I am also the Director of Medical Education at Dickson Keanaghan, LLC, a company that my husband Joe and I founded, where we train the medical staff at over 600+ hospitals, surgi-centers, medical offices, dental offices, walk-in medial offices, major drug stores, military bases, and colleges and universities throughout Long Island, New York City, and Westchester.

 You can email or call me if you have any questions about any aspect of nursing, or about my certification classes.
 I look forward to talking to you.

 I come to Michele Kunz every time I need an AHA class because she is the greatest instructor, educator, teacher, nursing brain to ever walk on the planet.